LARS On Location: The Isle of Tiree

 And given that foreign travel might not be an option for many of us (for a while at least), maybe a trip to the Hebrides should be on the cards.

-At LARS Communications, we’re lucky enough to have to travels to these remote shores from time to time.
+At LARS Communications, we’re lucky enough to have to travel to these remote shores from time to time.
 But rather than island hop – there are more than fifty inhabited islands to discover – we had a job to do.
 We were there to carry out essential tower maintenance and inspection works on the wonderful Isle of Tiree.

 THE WESTERN ISLES